DrThomasAger/smile/README.md

 - **AI will enjoy following instructions** - Your Large Language Model loves to follow positive instructions!
 Try (: Smile and discover the power of modern AI.

 ## Quick Start

+Copy and paste this into your favourite LLM now.
 ```(: Smile
 (: Smile defines prompt language, you respond in response language which starts with name tag [***Semantic Markdown***] which is described next (
 [: reply in plain English semantic markdown ]